-It is true that you will not need to see your mechanic frequently while owning an EV, but this does not mean that it will not need basic maintenance routine.
+It is true that you will not need to see your mechanic frequently while owning an electric loading vehicle, but this does not mean that it will not need basic maintenance routine.
 What should one do to keep the electric vehicle running smoothly and safely?
-Here are some valuable tips from the makers of Altigreen neEV a Bengaluru (India) based electric vehicle company, manufacturing affordable, economical and environment friendly vehicles in the last-mile transport system.
+Here are some valuable tips from the makers of Altigreen neEV a Bengaluru (India) based electric vehicle company in India, manufacturing affordable, economical and environment friendly vehicles in the last-mile transport system.

 Check tyre pressure: To ensure optimal performance and reduce strain on the battery it is essential to prioritize tyre maintenance.
 Inflating tyres to the appropriate pressure can improve mileage and reduce energy consumption.
 Low pressure can result in increased energy usage, while excessive pressure can cause damage to the tyres.
 Keep a check on the TWI (tread wear indicator), so know if the tyres are worn out and need replacement.

 Maintaining the brakes : Like any other vehicle, it is important to service the brakes of electric cargo vehicles regularly to keep them in good condition.

 *Regular inspections can help you identify any unusual wear and tear on the brake pads or discs, which can indicate the need for repairs or replacement.